-- Reaching out to partners outside of Leeds and engaging in further collaboration. - Continuing to raise awareness around violence against women and girls and producing resources. - Carrying out research and developing further services to meet the needs of the community and dealing with new emerging issues. - Increasing the amount of young people's provision and improving community cohesion between young people from Harehills. - Involvement in further partnerships with various domestic violence projects by bringing an integrated approach, to tackle various issues around DV and CSE; our joint approach will be citywide to increase working with people who are not reporting violence, as well as working on child sexual exploitation through a targeted support service with Safer Leeds and the Domestic Violence Forum.
+- Reaching out to partners outside Leeds and engaging in further collaboration. - Continuing to raise awareness around violence against women and girls and producing resources. - Carrying out research and developing further services to meet the needs of the community and dealing with new emerging issues.

+- Increasing the amount of young people's provision and improving community cohesion between young people from Harehills. - Involvement in further partnerships with various domestic violence projects by bringing an integrated approach, to tackle issues around DV and CSE; our joint approach will be citywide to increase working with people who are not reporting violence, as well as working on child sexual exploitation through a targeted support service with Safer Leeds and the Domestic Violence Forum. - COVID-19: BAME community was hugely affected by the Pandemic, and inequality and deprivation are the key factor behind it.
+We are witnessing that Shantona's service users were more affected by this.
+Therefore, Shantona will be focusing on increased development of social media platforms to engage service users.
+As well build and support communities skill around usage of information technology.